 - Girls and young women in Uganda who were repeatedly raped, are seen by their families as "unclean" and are often ostracised.
 In addition, many of the young women in the rebel camps gave birth to children as a consequence of repeated rape.
 These children often experience both a difficult and traumatic relationship with their mother and rejection by their wider families and communities.

 In order to support the work of local women’s rights organisations, medica mondiale set up its Grant Program in 2004.
-This provides grants to support selected organisations, mainly in the central African region of the Great Lakes.
+This among other things provides grants to support selected organisations, mainly in the central African region of the Great Lakes.
 The aims are to ensure direct local assistance for women and girls affected by violence, build up specialist capacity, and facilitate the organisations' access to knowledge and networks.
 If the cooperation proves to be successful during the grant period it is then possible to expand this into a more comprehensive joint program.
 In this way medica mondiale can establish long-term partnerships.

 - FOWAC (Foundation of Women affected by Conflict): With medica mondiale’s help, since 2006 survivors of sexualised wartime violence, kidnapping and slavery are provided with support and accompaniment in the difficult process of reintegration into their families and village communities.